 Note to remember!

 Rhubarb contains oxalic acid which is poisonous if eaten raw.
-Always cook the leaves and stems before consuming and never cook rhubarb in an aluminium saucepan as the acid in the plant reacts with the aluminium to form a poisonous compound.
+The leaves should not be consumed.
+Always cook the stems before consuming and never cook rhubarb in an aluminium saucepan as the acid in the plant reacts with the aluminium to form a poisonous compound.